 What trends are you seeing?

-The bright, shiny copper and rose gold themes will fade away and instead our metallic lovers will move more towards a more authentic, burnished metal.
+The bright, shiny copper/rose golds will fade away and instead our metallic lovers will move towards burnished metals.
 In terms of colours, I can see that jewel colours are coming back in.

 What is your signature dish?

 If you had tried my cooking you’d know how funny this question is!
-I say leave cooking to the professionals, failing that I’m lucky to have a husband who is pretty handy in the kitchen.
+I say leave cooking to the professionals, failing that I’m lucky my husband is pretty handy in the kitchen.

 Whose celebrity wedding (dead or alive) would you love to design?

 I would have loved to design the 2005 wedding of Dita von Teese and Marilyn Manson.
 That might sound a strange choice, I’m certainly not a goth and don’t particularly specialize in this type of design.
-However, if I were to plan with a celebrity sized budget, I’d want to make the most of it with a couple who would really push the creativity of their wedding and inject their personalities into the celebration.
-Dita has such a strong sense of style and worked with designers such as John Galliano, Dior, YSL, Vivienne Westwood and Moschino on her multiple outfits, it would be amazing to experience such creative greats.
+However, if I were to plan with a celebrity sized budget, I’d want to make the most of it with a couple who would really push the creativity of their wedding and inject their personalities into it.
+Dita has such a strong sense of style and worked with designers including John Galliano, Dior, YSL, Vivienne Westwood and Moschino on her dresses.
+It would be amazing to experience such creative greats.

 Is the job as glamorous as you thought?